- October 18, 2020

 COVID-19 Changes Are Here to Stay

 Dealing with a failing marriage can be stressful, especially in the middle of a pandemic.
 Family law attorneys and divorcing individuals are all scrambling to meet these unprecedented challenges.
-With all these changes, and divorce rates 34% higher from March to June 2020 than the same time in 2019, some of these COVID-inspired changes might become permanent in the U.S. divorce process.
+With all these changes, and divorce rates 34% higher from March to June 2020 than the same time in 2019, some of these COVID-inspired changes might become permanent ways a divorce law firm does business.

 The Coronavirus Crisis